Navaneethp007/Navaneethp007/README.md

 <br>
 <br>

-I have 2 (ongoing) wonderful years of experience in <b>competitive programming</b>...but still I am a beginner (irony huh 🤔).
+I have 3 (ongoing) wonderful years of experience in <b>competitive programming</b>...but still I am a beginner (irony huh 🤔).
 It all started when I attended one of the CodeChef starters and solved a question 🎉🎉 That stirred up my curiosity and interest in competitive programming.
 So you can ask me a question about Competitive
 Programming (better to ask google😂) and I can give an answer which will be 90% true.
 My developer journey started from a simple hackathon which showed me <b><i>being developer is not all about coding</b></i>...so then I started doing random projects in flutter (since it was easy to learn).
 And yes...I have won an hackathon for one of my projects (just wanted show off😅🤣)

-Now coming to the fun part of being me🤗...<i>I kind of become a character🦸‍♂️ in a movie which I just watched and bring a twist to the movie in my imagination</i>😁.
-You might think it’s weird, but it’s not...instead it is super fun, makes you feel like being in a multiverse🎡.
-Also <b><i>I am the king🤴 of Procrastination!!!!</i></b>

 Well that’s it for the intro😌...but if you are not bored😉, you can just <i>check out rest of my stuff✨</i>
    <br>